 - Finally, the total number of clinicians and clinics to treat those patients has reduced, whether from ongoing furloughs or from permanent closure.

-Setting aside that COVID-19 is still ongoing, the best way forward to mitigating what may well be a catastrophic spike in volume as restrictions lift is proactive outreach.
+Setting aside that COVID-19 is still ongoing, the best way forward to navigate risk adjustment and patient volumes and mitigating what may well be a catastrophic spike in volume as restrictions lift is proactive outreach.
 As the goal of shelter-in-place was to “flatten the curve” of COVID-19 infections to avoid over-taxing hospital resources, the same approach can be applied to returning patient volumes.
 Health Fidelity can provide a free claims-based report to our clients that identifies patients treatable through telehealth, as well as provide instructions on how to build your own.
 This same approach can be applied to any other modalities of care that can reach these patients before they seek treatment.

 This is not just a concern for providers, either.
 At the moment, payers are experiencing a windfall of sorts; costs are down across the board due to depressed patient volumes.
 However, the rebound in costs will outweigh any short-term savings.
 At the same time, organizations already heavily engaged in treating covered populations through value-based care with strong risk adjustment strategies are in a more stable scenario, the payment model insulates them from the volatility that has marked fee-for-service in early 2020.